guusj/books/Warbreaker_BrandonSanderson.md

 “Wait,” Vivenna said.
 “I wanted to talk to the common people before we meet with the leaders.”
 Thame shrugged.
 “If you wish . . .”
 Vivenna stepped forward.
 “People of Idris,” she said.
 “I’ve come to offer you comfort and hope.”
 The people continued to talk among themselves.
 Very few seemed to pay any attention to her at all.
 Vivenna swallowed.
 “I know that you’ve had hard lives.
-But I want to promise you that the king _does_ care for you and want to support you.
+But I want to promise you that the king _does_ care for you and wants to support you.
 I will find a way to bring you home.”
 “Home?” one of the men said.
 “Back to the highlands?”
 Vivenna nodded.
 Several people snorted at that comment, and a few trailed away.
 Vivenna watched them go with concern.
 “Wait,” she said.
 “Don’t you want to hear me?
 I bring news from your king.”
 The people ignored her.
-“Most of them just wanted confirmation that you were whom you were rumored to be, Your Highness,” Thame said quietly.
+“Most of them just wanted confirmation that you were who you were rumored to be, Your Highness,” Thame said quietly.
 Vivenna turned back toward the groups still talking quietly in the garden.
 “Your lives can get better,” she promised.
 “I will see you cared for.”
 “Our lives are already better,” one of the men said.
 “There is nothing for us in the highlands.
 I earn twice as much here as I did back there.”
 Others nodded in agreement.
 “Then why even come to see me?” she whispered.